Bukola Saraki Breaks Silence on Eruku Church Abduction

 “May Allah (SWT) heal our land and help us defeat all those waging wars against Nigeria,” Saraki wrote.

-Saraki, other key PDP leaders absent from party's national convention
+Saraki, key PDP leaders absent at convention

 Legit.ng earlier reported that as the national convention of the Peoples Democratic Party (PDP) gets underway in Ibadan, Oyo state, some prominent figures, including governors, in the opposition party, have yet to arrive.

-He was elected the President of the 8th senate on June 9, 2015, under the All Progressives Congress (APC).
+He was elected the president of the 8th senate on June 9, 2015, under the All Progressives Congress (APC).
 He previously served as the governor of Kwara state from 2003 to 2011 and was elected to the Senate in 2011, under the PDP, representing the Kwara Central Senatorial District.
 He was then re-elected in the 2015 general elections on the platform of the APC.

 Source: Legit.ng